koldoon/codenames-game/README.md

 one hour of inactivity.

 The Game is implemented with Russian interface and includes Russian words dictionary (so far).
-You can create your own dictionary by implementing `DictionaryModel` interface (see `GamesService` for usage).
+You can create your own dictionary by implementing `DictionaryModel` interface (see `GamesService` for usage) or simply put extra yaml files in `dist/data` directory respecting the same structure as in others.

 ## Steps to run
  - Install [Node.js](https://nodejs.org/en/)